Sources of Noise

 📚 Learn more about ungrounded vs. grounded probes.

 It is not possible to determine whether the thermocouple is grounded or ungrounded just by looking at it.
-You will need a multimeter to perform this test as shown in this video by Omega.

 We recommend replacing the grounded probe with an ungrounded one.